 Teaching languages: Arabic, English, Italian

-The programme of study also comprises the following course taught in English, which can be followed independently of the Licentiate programme:
+The programme of study also comprises the following semester course on contemporary Islamic thought:

 Licentiate Thesis (24 ECTS)

 The thesis concludes the two-year course of study for obtaining the Licentiate.
 It consists of a scientific monograph on an original topic of Islamic Studies.
 Such a scientific monograph should make a real contribution, however modest, to furthering knowledge in the Islamic science studied.
 This, therefore, excludes the repeating of subjects already studied by others or the simple reviewing of studies already conducted on the chosen topic.
 This ‘original topic’ indicates a new subject or the updating of a subject already studied by others.